HardikGu/Music-Genre-Classification/README.md

 # Music-Genre-Classification
-Classifying music genres using LDA, Decision Trees, and Random Forest
+Classifying music genres using LDA, Decision Trees, and Random Forest Project Presentation file also has audio to walkthrough the contents.
+Project Report contains the executive summary

 # Problem Statement
 The objective of this project is to explore various songs and to classify them in to genres by analysing quantitative audio features,